 This section explains how to choose the best ingredients for this cream cheese pancake recipe, what each one does, and substitution options.
 For measurements, see the recipe card below.

 - Besti Sweetener – The only sweetener I use for making cream cheese pancakes, because it dissolves completely and has no aftertaste.
 Try it, it tastes just like sugar!
-But if you need to use a different sweetener, you can find a conversion calculator in my keto sweetener guide.
+But if you need to use a different sweetener, you can use my sweetener conversion chart.